 Book Conservation Techniques:

-http://palimpsest.stanford.edu/ Courtesy of CoOL, Conservation On-Line.
-A project of the Preservation Department of Stanford University Libraries, you can find a full text library of conservation information for all kinds of book and paper conservation issues including mold, mildew, fungi, biological pests, etc. Compiled for professional conservators, there is also much useful information of interest to book collectors.
+Courtesy of CoOL, Conservation On-Line is a project of the Preservation Department of Stanford University Libraries.
+You can find a full text library of conservation information for all kinds of book and paper conservation issues including mold, mildew, fungi, biological pests, etc. While compiled for professional conservators, there is also much useful information of interest to all bibliophiles.

 Handling and Storage of Books: